pingcap/docs/sql-plan-management.md

         - If the execution plan is consistent, you can delete the binding safely.

-        - If the execution plan is inconsistent, you need to identify the cause, for examaple, checking operations on statistical information.
+        - If the execution plan is inconsistent, you need to identify the cause, for example, by checking statistics.
 In this case, you need to retain the binding to ensure plan consistency.

 ## Baseline evolution